Raza Rumi

-Raza Ahmad Rumi is a Pakistani policy analyst, journalist who has been the editor of Pakistan's English-language daily Daily Times.
+Raza Ahmad Rumi is a Pakistani policy analyst and journalist.
+He is currently the editor of the Friday Times and chief editor of the online media platform Naya Daur Media.

+Family

+Rumi is the son of Sheikh Riaz Ahmad, who served as chief justice of the Supreme Court of Pakistan during the military rule of General Pervez Musharraf.

 He has been a development practitioner for more than two decades.
-He is Visiting Faculty at Cornell Institute for Public Affairs and has taught earlier at Ithaca College and New York University.
+He is Visiting Faculty at Cornell Institute for Public Affairs (now part of Brooks School of Public Policy) and has taught earlier at Ithaca College and New York University.
 Rumi has been a fellow at New America Foundation (2014); United States Institute of Peace (Sept 2014-March 2015) and a visiting fellow at National Endowment for Democracy.
 He is also a member of think tank at the Laboratory for Global Performance and Politics, School of Foreign Service, Georgetown University.